-A. School Business (SB): School related activities (i.e., field trips, school-sponsored activities during the school day).

-B. Excused Absence (DOC): Verified by parent and/or guardian within 48 hours.
+- A. School Business (SB): School-related activities (i.e., field trips, school-sponsored activities during the school day). - B. Documented Excused Absence (DOC): Medical note, funeral with documentation, College/Trade School visit with proper documentation. - C. Verified (VER): The student is called in by a listed contact.

-C. Unexcused Absence (UNV): Not verified by parent and/or guardian within

-48 hours.

-- D. Excessive Tardy (ETUX): Over 10 minutes to 1st hour, or 5 minutes to other hours. - E. Suspension (AHS): Student excluded from school for disciplinary reasons. - F. Tardy (TUX): Late to class 10 minutes to $1^{st}$ hour, 5 minutes to other hours.
-2 tardies = 1 absence.
+- D. Unexcused Absence (UNV): Not verified by parent and/or guardian within 48 hours. - E. Tardy (TUX): Late to class within 10 minutes to 1st hour, within 5 minutes to other hours. - F. Excessive Tardy (ETUX): Over 10 minutes to 1st hour, or over 5 minutes to other hours. - G. Suspension (AHS): Student excluded from school for disciplinary reasons.

-Any and all unexcused absences (UNV) or unexcused absences resulting from excessive tardy (ETUX) in a semester (term), may involve discipline for absenteeism, and will be at the administration's discretion, up to and including suspension and possible recommendation for expulsion.
+Any and all unexcused absences (UNV) or unexcused absences resulting from excessive tardiness (ETUX) in a semester (term), may involve discipline for absenteeism and will be at the administration's discretion, up to and including suspension and possible recommendation for expulsion.